ROAD RUNNERS

 Some additional plaques on this site with roadrunner graphics

-have spelled chaparral different ways.
-The club from OK spelled it Chaparels
+have spelled Chaparral different ways.
+The club from Altus, OK spelled it

-Although these plaques don't have a graphic, I think Chaparrals
+Although these plaques don't have a "Road Runner" on